SamarthWalse10/Traffic-Light-Controller-Verilog/README.md

 - Simulation-ready testbench for validation under various traffic scenarios.
 - FPGA-compatible design for hardware implementation in real-world applications.
 ## Contents
-The src directory contains the Verilog source code for the 64x8bit RAM.
+The src directory contains the Verilog source code for the Traffic Light Controller.
 The sim directory includes the simulation files and test bench code.
 ## Getting Started
 1. Clone the repository:
    ```bash